microsoft/PowerStig/StigData/Archive/formatting.md

 ## Challenge

-* Since the STIGs are not written in a consistent format, and cannot be repeatedly parsed correctly
+* STIGs are not written in a consistent format and cannot be repeatedly parsed correctly.
-* No easy way to fix Spelling \ Formatting issues
+* No easy way to fix Spelling \ Formatting issues.

 ## Purposed solution